Are you passionate about where you live and want the best for your area?

 Further training and development will be available throughout your time as a councillor to help you develop your skills.

 The Governance Support Team is a council department and is on hand to provide support with councillors’ queries, expenses etc. You will also be set up with an email address and provided with help to access to access the Council's IT network from home.

-Successful candidates will be expected to participate in a number of training events in the first three months following the election.34438
+Successful candidates will be expected to participate in several training events in the first three months following the election.

 You can also view the calendar of meetings which lists all of the public meetings scheduled for the next four years.